Become a Mentee

 - The letter must be dated and signed or stamped on official institutional letterhead.

-- The letter must be signed by a senior colleague or an authorised representative from their institution.
+- The letter must be signed by a senior colleague or an authorised representative from your institution.

 - The letter must confirm permission for the applicant to attend the following in-person events:

-- GLODERM Leadership Development Retreat – Moshi, Tanzania, one-week in January 2026.
+- GLODERM Leadership Development Retreat – Moshi, Tanzania, one-week in January 2027 (exact dates to be confirmed).

 - World Congress of Dermatology – Guadalajara, Mexico, 21–26 June 2027.